helenaferdy/helenaferdy.github.io/_posts/2024-11-27-sda-ip-transit.md

 tags: [SD-Access]
 ---

-In Software-Defined Access (SDA), **IP Transit using BGP** enables communication between the SDA fabric and an external network.
-The **border node**, which also often acts as a control plane node, establishes BGP peering with the core router to exchange routing information.
+In Software-Defined Access (SDA), **IP Transit** enables communication between the SDA fabric and an external network.
+The border node establishes BGP peering with the core switch to exchange routing information.
 This allows proper advertisement of external routes into the fabric and fabric prefixes into the core network, allowing traffic flow between internal fabric devices and external networks.

 ![x](/static/2024-11-27-sda-ip-transit/01.png)